ndb796/CSED211/Lab1/README.txt

 contest is completely self-contained and does not require root password.
 The only requirement is that you have a user account on a Linux machine with an IP address.

+System requirements: Uses bison and flex to build dlc.

 ************
 1. Overview